• WordPress Theme -

 In general, you want to stick to a color family, for example, blues, greens, purples, or browns.

+Once you have decided on a color family, consider adding one accent color.
+It is usually best to pick an opposing accent color.
 For example, if your theme palette consists of a cool colors (blues or greens) then you want to pick a hot accent color (reds, yellows).
 The opposite is also true.
 The accent color will give your WordPress theme some kick, and make it stand out to the eye of your readers.

 Be careful not to use too many opposing colors, however, as that will create a busy visual landscape of colors and make your blog difficult to read.

-The Edit Theme screen also allows you to change the position of your blog title in your header image.
+The Edit Skin screen also allows you to change the position of your blog title in your header image.
 Place your blog title where it is most visible based on your chosen background header image and your chosen header text color.

 3. WordPress Theme Images